zerynth/docs/docs/reference/guide/docs/basics.md

 [3, 4, 5]
 ```

-In Python, dictionaries can deliver keyword arguments with the `\*\*`-operator.
+In Python, dictionaries can deliver keyword arguments with the `**`-operator.
 However this syntax is not yet supported in Zerynth

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyODMzMzQyMCwyMDQxOTQxMDAsLTE5MD
+eyJoaXN0b3J5IjpbMjAyMjkxODgyOCwyMDQxOTQxMDAsLTE5MD
 UxMjE2NDAsLTEwNDgxNDA2MDQsLTExMDE5MTQ1MjhdfQ==
 -->